Who goes with whom: The multidimensional cognitive map of U.S. political coalitions

 Abstract

-Polarization debates often presume two sorted “camps” in American politics, yet we lack a map of how citizens perceive the coalitions that constitute these camps--perceptions that structure partisan animus, guide information processing and vote choice, and shape political behavior.
-Across four studies using historical and novel survey data, we inductively discover this cognitive map.
-Our analyses consistently reveal a stable, asymmetric, tripartite structure: a unified conservative coalition alongside a durably fractured liberal wing composed of distinct “Ideological” and “Demographic” coalitions.
-This structure is organized along two dimensions: a primary ideological dimension capturing the traditional left-right conflict, and a secondary common-fate dimension distinguishing groups perceived to be motivated by tangible, widespread concerns from those motivated by narrower, “special” interests.
-This perceptual architecture explains the entanglement of social-group stereotypes with partisanship, reconciles rising affective polarization with stable demographic sorting, and identifies concrete limits on persuasion and mobilization.
+Polarization debates often presume two sorted “camps” in American politics, yet we lack a map of how citizens perceive the coalitions that constitute these camps—perceptions that structure partisan animus, information processing and vote choice, and political behavior.
+Across five studies using historical and novel survey data, we inductively discover this cognitive map.
+Analyses reveal a stable, asymmetric, tripartite structure: a unified conservative coalition alongside a fractured liberal wing composed of distinct “Ideological” and “Demographic” coalitions.
+This structure is organized along two dimensions: a primary ideological axis capturing left–right conflict, and a secondary common fate axis distinguishing groups perceived as motivated by tangible, widespread welfare concerns versus narrower “special” interests.
+Critically, tangible-priority perceptions predict partisan hostility towards groups, beyond groups’ perceived ideological and partisan extremity.
+This perceptual architecture explains the entanglement of social-group stereotypes with partisanship, reconciles rising affective polarization with stable demographic sorting, and identifies limits on persuasion and mobilization.

 Article activity feed